MeRupamGanguly/interview-preparation/Golang.md

 Semaphore is used to protect shared pool of resources from being accessed by multiple threads simultaneously.
 Semaphore is a Counter which start from Number of Reosurces.
 When one thread using the reosurces Semaphore decremented by 1.
 If semaphore value is 0 then thread will wait untils its value greater than 0.
 When one thread done with the resources then Semaphore incremented by 1.

 Channel is used to communicate via sending and receiving data and provide synchronisation between multiple gorountines.
 If channel have a value then execution blocked until reader reads from the channel.
-Channel can be buffered, allowing goroutines to send multiple values without blocking until the buffer is full.
+Channel can be buffered, allowing Go-Routines to send multiple values without blocking until the buffer is full.

-Waitgroup is used when we want the function should wait until goroutines complete its task.
-Waitgroup has Add() function which increments the wait-counter for each goroutine.
+Waitgroup is used when we want the function should wait until Go-Routines complete its task.
+Waitgroup has Add() function which increments the wait-counter for each Go-Routine.
 Wait() is used for wait until wait-counter became zero.
-Done() decrement wait-counter and it called when goroutine complete its task.
+Done() decrement wait-counter and it called when Go-Routine complete its task.

 # Map Synchronisation:

-In golang if multiple goroutines try to acess map at same time, then the operations leads to Panic for RACE or DEADLOCK (fatal error: concurrent map read and map write).
+In golang if multiple Go-Routines try to acess map at same time, then the operations leads to Panic for RACE or DEADLOCK (fatal error: concurrent map read and map write).
 So we need proper codes for handeling Map.
 We use MUTEX for LOCK and UNLOCK the Map operations like Read and Write.
 ```go
 func producer(m *map[int]string, wg *sync.WaitGroup, mu *sync.RWMutex) {
 	vm := *m